elotroalex/chiens/_texts/translation.md

 - scattered, skinned
 - in the terrains, in the thickets
 - disemboweled poem
-- migration of burnt doves dipped in hard liquor ...
+- migration of burnt doves dipped in fruit brandy ...

 - {:.sp} The Woman Reciter.